G-Core/product-documentation/documentation/dns/dns-records/what-is-an-https-record-and-how-is-it-configured.md

 title: what-is-an-https-record-and-how-is-it-configured
 displayName: Configure HTTPS record
 published: true
-order: 40
+order: 41
 toc:
-   --1--What is the HTTPS record?: "what-is-an-https-record" --1--What problem does it solve?: "what-problem-does-the-https-record-solve" --1--How does it work?: "how-do-https-records-work" --1--Configure HTTPS in the control panel: "how-to-configure-the-https-record-in-the-control-panel"
+    --1--What is the HTTPS record?: 'what-is-an-https-record'
+    --1--What problem does it solve?: 'what-problem-does-the-https-record-solve'
+    --1--How does it work?: 'how-do-https-records-work'
+    --1--Configure HTTPS in the control panel: 'how-to-configure-the-https-record-in-the-control-panel'
 ---

 # What Is an HTTPS Record and How Is It Configured?

 ## What Is an HTTPS Record?